 Residents are expected to follow the rules meticulously.
 When trash is incorrectly sorted — like mixing plastics with burnable waste — the bag may be left behind with a notice explaining proper sorting.
 Over time, strict adherence to these guidelines results in higher recycling rates and reduced landfill waste, benefiting the entire community.

-How the Trash System Works in Practice
+How the Japan Trash System Works in Daily Life

 Sorting and Disposal Guidelines